northeastern-rc/rc-public-documentation/docs/source/04_software/02_modules.md

 Before loading a module, type `module show <name of module>` to see if there are any dependencies or commands that you need to execute before loading the module.
 In some cases, a module might depend on having other modules loaded to work as expected.
 While modules are a convenient way of loading software to use on Discovery, scientific software can come with many packages and dependencies.
 In addition to module, you should review other ways of loading software on Discovery.
-See [Software overview](./01_softwareoverview.md#software-overview) for more information on different ways you can install software on Discovery.
+See {ref}`software-overview` for more information on different ways you can install software on Discovery.
 The figure below shows an example of `module show` with the software package called amber.

 ![Alt text](../images/moduleshow.jpg)